airellmantilla/rock_paper_scissors/README.md

 # Personal-Projects

-This repository includes all the small projects that I have created to test new tricks I learned in school.
+This repository includes all the small projects that I have created to test new tricks/languages I learned in school.
 Hope you enjoy them! - Airell M.